Information science: Applied contexts

+The interdisciplinary nature of information science continues to expand as new technological developments and social practices emerge, creating innovative research frontiers that bridge traditional disciplinary boundaries.

 Foundations

 Scope and approach

 Information science focuses on understanding problems from the perspective of the stakeholders involved and then applying information and other technologies as needed.
 In other words, it tackles systemic problems first rather than individual pieces of technology within that system.
 In this respect, one can see information science as a response to technological determinism, the belief that technology "develops by its own laws, that it realizes its own potential, limited only by the material resources available and the creativity of its developers.
 It must therefore be regarded as an autonomous system controlling and ultimately permeating all other subsystems of society."

 Many universities have entire colleges, departments or schools devoted to the study of information science, while numerous information-science scholars work in disciplines such as communication, healthcare, computer science, law, and sociology.
-Several institutions have formed an I-School Caucus (see List of I-Schools), but numerous others besides these also have comprehensive information foci.
+Several institutions have formed an I-School Caucus (see List of I-Schools), but numerous others besides these also have comprehensive information specializations.

 Within information science, current issues As of 2013 include: